luchaoo7/free-vpn/README.md

 ![](https://raw.githubusercontent.com/luchaoo7/free-vpn/master/images/ip-login.gif)

 The Public IP generated for my vpn was 13.40.28.61.
-So by going to https://13.40.28.61 I can log in with my username (test1) and password (test1) to download the files to log into the vpn.
+So by going to https://13.40.28.61 I can log in with my username (test1) and password (test1) to download the profile files to log into the vpn.
-One file allows you to log in without the need of a password and the other requires your password, pick whichever.
+One profile allows you to log in without the need of a password and the other requires your password, pick whichever.

-><em>note* you can change your test1 user's password and also access the admin page at https://YouIP/admin<em>
+><em>note* you can change your test1 user's password and also access the admin page at https://YourEC2IP/admin<em>

 ##### vpn client download
 You can download the vpn client once you login.
 It's available for Windows, Mac, linux, android and iOS.
 ![](https://raw.githubusercontent.com/luchaoo7/free-vpn/master/images/openvpn-page.png)

+Once you have downloaded and installed one of the clients, you can import the profile file(s) we downloaded and connect to the VPN.

+##### Connection Demo on Ubuntu

 ### Future update